So You Want to Start Your Own Business?

 To begin with, figure out where your business location will be.
 Will you be working from home, from a shared or private space, or a retail location?
 Whatever the case may be, you will first need to set up your office.
 Your location should be based on your business idea and target audience, and subsequently the equipment and supplies you need will depend upon the location you choose.

-Secondly, if you intend to hire employees, it is a good idea to do so before your business launches.
+Secondly, if you intend to hire employees, it is a good idea to do so before your business launches – both operationally and legally.
 You will want to write job descriptions and detail responsibilities for positions that are open and spread the word that you are hiring.
 Alternatively, you could outsource your work — but be sure to have the right paperwork in place to do so.
-Even if you are one-woman show, you will need some help while starting out.
+Even if you are a one-woman show, you will need some help while starting out.
 Be it a mentor, business advisor, or even friends with experience, make sure you have your informal team set up and ready to go.

 You’ll want to have a basic marketing strategy in place to promote your business before it launches.
 The initial stages of a business comprise of many constantly changing parts, and you’ll need to be flexible enough to keep up with the dynamism a new business brings.
 Obviously, your promotion strategy will need to be tailored in accordance with your progress and findings, but a loosely defined strategy is necessary to get the ball rolling in terms of marketing.
 There is no lack of marketing ideas for startups, and as you launch your business, you will be able to determine what the most effective way of promoting it is.